 You can even see and adjust these focus zones from the view finder by means of a small window nicknamed a “judas” window.

 The exposure system is simple but accurate.
-The camera has just 2 shutter speeds.
+It has just 2 shutter speeds.
 Above 13EV it shoots at 1/200 sec and below 1/40sec.
 This sensibly means a smaller aperture is always used except in really low light.

 This a EV17 camera (1/200 and f/22) allowing you to shoot 400asa film in even bright sunlight.
-If light level falls below EV8 then a red flag pops up in the viewfinder locking the shutter.
+And if the light level falls below EV8 then a red flag pops up in the viewfinder locking the shutter.

 The aperture setting are designed for flash but you can sneakily use to allow you to shoot below EV8 by turning the setting to f/2.8.
 The camera will shoot at 1/40 and as most film tolerates a bit of underexposing you might get away with it.

 The flash aperture setting aren’t a full manual mode.
 Be aware that you can only set the maximum aperture, the light sensor system still kicks in and won’t allow you to over expose.

 It is threaded for cable release and has both modern hotshoe & PC sync flash connectors.

 In use it is simply superb and probably the sharpest most accurate P&S I have.
 Want Lomo dreamy blurry slightly off colour shots ? look elsewhere, this is all about crisp, well exposed shots that rival dSLRs.
 Don’t believe me ?
 Have a look at Ken Rockwell’s views on it.

 I love shooting with it .
 It is intuitive and gives good results